microsoft/atlas-design/site/src/components/table.md

 For cases in which a table has many columns, the `table-wrapper` class is available to handle the overflow.
 This class should be applied to the table's parent element.

+_Note: `data-focusable-if-scrollable`, the attribute we use to programaticaly make elements focusable if they are scrollable, is left to you to implement.
+Our implementation lives in [`/site/src/scaffold/scripts/focusable-if-scrollable.ts`](https://github.com/microsoft/atlas-design/tree/main/site/src/scaffold/scripts.focusable-if-scrollable.ts)_

 <div class="table-wrapper margin-top-sm" data-focusable-if-scrollable>
 	<table class="table">
 		<thead>